 So what is QAnon?
 It began in 2017 with a posting by “Q” on the imageboard 4chan.
 Q claimed to have insider knowledge, and his/her/their spiel, according to Wikipedia, is that “QAnon is a far-right conspiracy theory alleging that a cabal of Satan-worshiping pedophiles running a global child sex-trafficking ring is plotting against President Donald Trump, who is battling them, leading to a ‘day of reckoning’ involving the mass arrest of journalists and politicians.”
 There’s an antisemitic element thrown in as well to up the cray cray just a little more.

-Wikipedia cites a New York Times report that says that in July 2020, Twitter shut down thousands of QAnon-related accounts and tweaked their algorithm to prevent the theory’s spread.
+Wikipedia cites a New York Times report that says that in July 2020, Twitter shut down thousands of QAnon-related accounts and tweaked its algorithm to prevent the theory’s spread.
 You can see collections of Q’s message board posts at qanon(dot)pub and qproofs(dot)com (and no, I’m not prepared to give them backlinks).

 Being involved with QAnon online allows people to feel connected to something that feels important that most people aren’t in on that’s going to bring about significant societal change.
 Group attachments help to establish the in-group as good/right and the out-group as malicious/dangerous.
 QAnon also capitalize on current events activating the worldview held by some people that makes them prone to interpret events and information as products of conspiracies.

 To be honest, even after reading about it, I still can’t grasp what would have to happen in my head to believe in this kind of stuff.
 My brother, on the other hand, is quite keen on conspiracy theories.
 To each their own, I guess, but a little more critical thinking could probably do everyone a lot of good.